kwilkins/dnd/5e-reference-doc.md

 <a target="_blank" href="http://kwilkins.com/2018/10/some-thoughts-on-being-a-rules-lawyer/">Some thoughts I've written down on why I expect you to be a rules lawyer ***sometimes***.</a>

 ## Character Customization
-### Playable Races
+### Playable Ancestries(Races)
-All of the race options from the Player’s Handbook and Dungeon's Master Guide.
+All of the options from the Player’s Handbook and Dungeon's Master Guide.
-* When choosing the Human race, I use different traits than what is in the PHB.
+* When choosing human, I use different traits than what is in the PHB.
-<a target="_blank" href="https://www.gmbinder.com/share/-LO0UhtGLOqlEke1z5A0">Human Race Traits</a>
+<a target="_blank" href="https://www.gmbinder.com/share/-LO0UhtGLOqlEke1z5A0">Human Traits</a>

-The following race options from Volo's Guide to Monsters:
+The following options from Volo's Guide to Monsters:
   * Aasimar
   * Firbolg
   * Goliath

-The following race options from the <a target="_blank" href='http://media.wizards.com/2015/downloads/dnd/EE_PlayersCompanion.pdf'>Elemental Evil Player's Companion</a> supplement:
+The following options from the <a target="_blank" href='http://media.wizards.com/2015/downloads/dnd/EE_PlayersCompanion.pdf'>Elemental Evil Player's Companion</a> supplement:
   * ?Aarakocra?<sup>[WM](west-marches/west-marches-reference-doc.md#5e-rules-in-west-marches)</sup>
   * Deep Gnome(subrace)
   * Genasi

-The following race options from the following Unearthed Arcana:
+The following options from these pieces of Unearthed Arcana:
   * <a target="_blank" href='https://media.wizards.com/2015/downloads/dnd/07_UA_That_Old_Black_Magic.pdf'>That Old Black Magic</a>
     * Infernal Tiefling(subrace; standard tiefling from the PHB)
     * Abyssal Tiefling(subrace)